St. Lawrence County sees continued reduction in virus cases, public health launches ongoing mask use campaign

-CANTON — With 14,663 people tested for COVID-19 in St. Lawrence County to date, the county Public Health Department reported 215 total positive cases as of Friday morning.
+CANTON — With 15,125 people tested for COVID-19 in St. Lawrence County to date, the county Public Health Department reported 215 total positive cases as of Friday afternoon.

 In the last 28 days, the county has recorded 14 new positives, Public Health Director Dana McGuire told lawmakers at the county Board of Legislators Services Committee meeting Monday night.